ruyd/Concentrate/README.md

 This add-on grew from defending against distractions to a surprisingly helpful tool.

-I really hope it helps your studies and peace of mind also.
+I really hope it also helps your studies and peace of mind.

 ### Features